Tech-at-DU/React-Redux-passwords-Tutorial/P02-Create-React-App/readme.md

 The project is now running on `localhost:3000`.
 This local server is for development.

 Editing files in the project should trigger the local server to update.
-In this way you can see the latest changes immediately in the browser.
+In this way, you can see the latest changes immediately in the browser.

 ## Tour the React App source code